-At June 30, 2006, we had one outstanding swap agreement for a notional principal amount of \$10 million which matured in July, 2006, and has not been renewed.
+At September 30, 2006, we had no outstanding swap agreements.
+An interest rate swap for a notional principal amount of \$10 million matured in July, 2006.
 This swap agreement effectively fixed the interest rate on \$10 million of variable rate debt at 6.88% including the revolver spread of 1.00%.
-Termination of the interest rate swap at June 30, 2006 would have resulted in a payment to the counterparty of approximately \$20,000.
-The fair value of the interest rate swap agreement at June 30, 2006 reflects the estimated amounts that we would pay to terminate the contract and are based on a quote from the counterparty.